chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 -----------------------------------

-The terms referential tuple and value tuple describe two different ways that tuples capture their elements.
+The terms referential tuple and value tuple describe two different ways that tuples capture their components.

-A *value tuple* stores all its elements by value and may store elements copy-initialized from another tuple.
+A *value tuple* stores all its components by value and may store components copy-initialized from another tuple.
 A value tuple is analogous to a group of formal arguments that each have the ``in`` intent.
 Value tuples include: